 10. Avocado

-Avocados are a rich source of vitamin B6 and magnesium, as well as omega-3 fatty acids, all of which can help support brain health and potentially improve your mood.
+Avocados are a rich source of vitamin B6, magnesium, and omega-3 fatty acids, all of which can help support brain health and potentially improve your mood.

 Getting enough magnesium has long been associated with a better mood.
-Magnesium was actually the first medically acknowledged substance to help treat depression back in the 1920s, and eating foods like avocado are an easy way to get more of it.
+Magnesium was the first medically acknowledged substance to help treat depression back in the 1920s.
+Eating foods like avocado is an easy way to get more magnesium quickly.